 Rule 257: Motorway flashing amber lights get used to warn traffic of a hazard ahead.
 The flashing amber signal may also show extra important information.

 Examples would be for a temporary maximum speed limit or to show which lanes of the motorway got closed.
 The flashing speed signs on amber motorway road signs may also display a simple message such as 'Fog'.

 If you see amber flashing lights on overhead motorway signs you should adjust the speed of your vehicle.
 Look out for the source of the danger.
 Once you pass the danger you will see a signal which is not flashing or one that gives the 'All Clear' message.

 Note: Ensure it is safe to increase your speed before heading off or make any overtaking maneuvers.

 Rule 258: Flashing red lights on motorway overhead signs require extra caution.
 You MUST NOT drive in the lane shown as closed beyond the signal if red lights flash on a signal and a red 'X' is showing.

-You MUST NOT go beyond the signal in any lane if red flashing lights are on a signal in the central reservation or at the side of the road and lane closed sign is showing.
+You MUST NOT go beyond the signal in any lane if red lights flash on a signal in the central reservation or on the side of the road and lane closed sign is showing.

 Lane Discipline: Information on motorway lane rules with clarification on those with 3 or more lanes.